Ebonsignori/Bayesian-Scifi-Fantasy-Classifier/README.md

 ### (3) New Book Classification
-To classify a new book you can pass a book already in the repository or your own if you first convert it to a .txt format.
+To classify a new book you can pass a book already in the repository or your own if you first convert it to a .txt format with utf-8 encoding.

 ```
 python classify_new.py ./Books/scifi/txt/scifi_book_101.txt